SEO

 OK, so here are the actual findings….

-#1 It’s still worth fighting for the #1 Spot
+1 It’s Still Worth Fighting for the #1 Spot

 Ever heard of Pareto Rule?
 It’s the idea that a great majority of results in any area come from the “vital few” – many internet blogs have written about it.